 One of the first site-specific installations to arrive at MUZEUM SUSCH was Monika Sosnowska’s ‘Stairs’ (2017), a 14m steel structure that sits like the spinal column in the former ice tower of the brewery.

-Most currently arriving is Adrian Villar-Rojas ‘Theatre of Disappearance XXXI’ (2018), an environment staging objects in its very own place and time.
+Adrian Villar-Rojas ‘Theatre of Disappearance XXXI’ (2018) is an environment staging objects in its very own place and time.

 An Alpine Monastery